Skip to content

 Metrics & the /metrics endpoint

 Metrics are the third observability pillar alongside the structured logger and the OpenTelemetry-compatible tracer.
-As of 0.37.0 DaloyJS ships a dependency-free Prometheus / OpenMetrics stack: a metrics registry (counters, gauges, histograms), RED (Rate / Errors / Duration) instrumentation for every route, and an opt-in, auth-guarded /metrics scrape route that inherits the same hardened posture as app.healthcheck().
+DaloyJS ships a dependency-free Prometheus / OpenMetrics stack: a metrics registry (counters, gauges, histograms), RED (Rate / Errors / Duration) instrumentation for every route, and an opt-in, auth-guarded /metrics scrape route that inherits the same hardened posture as app.healthcheck().

 Quick start